Introduction to AI-Powered Search| Hitchhikers Platform

 There are endless possibilities when it comes to search use cases.
 Some of the most common types we see our customers implement include: marketing, ecommerce, support, workplace, and developer search.

-With Marketing Answers, you can deploy AI search on your websites to power site search, or specialized search experiences like a career site.
+With Marketing Search, you can deploy AI-powered search on your websites to power site search, or specialized search experiences like a career site.

-With Support Answers, you can add AI search to your external help sites and internal agent portals to resolve customer issues faster.
+With Support Search, you can add AI-powered search to your external help sites and internal agent portals to resolve customer issues faster.

-With Developers Answers, you can add AI search to the products your developers build.
+With Developers Search, you can add AI-powered search to the products your developers build.

-With Ecommerce Answers, you can leverage AI Search for product discovery and purchase flows.
+With Ecommerce Search, you can leverage AI-powered Search for product discovery and purchase flows.

 With Workplace Search, you can create a powerful employee intranet search experience.